 - Rank and Category

-- ASIN (clickable link that opens a new tab to the product page on Amazon.com)
+- ASIN or Parent ASIN (the clickable link that opens a new tab to the product page on Amazon.com)

-This information is also included on the Product Detail page, that is accessed by tapping or clicking anywhere in the product line.
-You can also just tap or click on the small arrow to the far right side of that item's line to get to the product detail page.
+This information is also included on the product's Detail page in Scout, which is accessed by tapping or clicking anywhere in the product line.
+You can also just tap or click on the small arrow to the far right side of that item's line to get to the Detail page.

-Remember, clicking on Scout will take you to the search page, but if you click on the search parameter (product title, UPC, etc) that you used in the search it will take you back to the results page.
+While on the Product Detail page for an item, clicking the Scout breadcrumb will take you to the search page, but if you click on the search parameter (product title, UPC, etc) that you used in the search it will take you back to the results page.

-On the details page, the upper left window displays more information about the product selected:
+On the Detail page, the upper left window displays additional information about the product selected: